 The campus curfew is from 9:00 PM to 5:00 AM.
-No students or student organizations, even with their moderators, are allowed to stay inside the campus during the curfew period unless the organization has secured an endorsement from the Office of Student Support Services, recommendation from the Group Head for ASS and approval of the VP for BEEA or School President at least five (5) working days before the intended purpose.
+No students or student organizations, even with their moderators, are allowed to stay inside the campus during the curfew period unless the organization has secured an endorsement from the Office of Student Support Services, recommendation from the Group Head for Student Affairs and Services and approval of the Chief Operating Officer or School President at least five (5) working days before the intended purpose.